MEEIBioinformaticsCenter/phy-mer/README.md

 Then a score is derived as (x/y + x/z)/2.

 #####4.2.
 Verbose Scores
-Folowing previous section, we define verbose scores as:
+Following previous section, we define verbose scores as:

 [ 'SAMPLE.fasta', x/y , x/z , (x/y + x/z)/2 ]